roman-milk/roman-milk.github.io/suburban-underbelly.md

  "I'm tired of listening to his questions.
 Madison, gag him."

  Mimi handed Madison a ball gag on a black leather strap as Lila looked on and chuckled quietly to herself.
 Still looking at me with wide eyes and a knitted brow Madison leaned in to place the ball into my mouth and wrap the strap around my head.
 Her lovely breasts brushed my face as he did so and I felt my cock stir slightly.
-Report_Story #2